syngenta/acai-docs/alc/docs/node/apigateway/router/setup.md

 ### 2. Configure the Router

 There are three routing modes: `directory`, `pattern` and `list`; `directory` and `pattern` routing mode requires your project files to be placed in a particular way; `list` does not require any structure, as you define every route and it's corresponding file.
-There is also a an option to use `strictRouting` mode with `directory` or `pattern` which will use dynamic file names.
 Below are the three ways configure your router:

 #### Routing Mode: Directory